-Input tax may not be deducted by a motor dealer on any second-hand motor vehicles acquired under a non-taxable supply unless a form VAT264 (available on the SARS website), or in certain prescribed circumstances, such other alternative documentation acceptable to the Commissioner, has been completed and signed by the seller and retained as part of the motor dealer's records.
+A notional input tax deduction by a motor dealer on any second-hand motor vehicles acquired under a non-taxable supply is also subject to the retention of a signed form VAT264 (available on the SARS website).
 Form VAT264 is a declaration in respect of the acquisition of movable second-hand or repossessed goods in which the owner of the goods or the person representing the owner declares that the supply of the goods is not a taxable supply.
+Alternatively, in certain prescribed circumstances, alternative documentation which has been completed and signed by the seller and retained as part of the motor dealer's records may be acceptable to the Commissioner.